ninexball/Secrets-of-Evangelion-plus-Mari-Makinami-Illustrious/1 - fly me to the moon.md

 A child-like ability to connect with others around them without rejection or judgement.
 A child does not know how to reject others on birth.

+### Strength of the Soul/Will:
+If your soul is strong, you can easily regenerate damage if you get hurt.

 ### Synchronization Ratio
 The synchronization of the soul of the Eva with the soul of the pilot.
 Those of pure soul can pilot Evangelion without suffering.
 If the purity of soul is high enough, it is possible to pilot any Evangelion